ChuheZhang/ChuheZhang/README.md

 </div>

 ## Self-Introduction
 Hello!
-I’m Fatin, a mechanical and full-stack engineer with a passion for computer science.
+I’m ChuheZhang, a mechanical and full-stack engineer with a passion for computer science.
 I believe in God, and my dream is to create machines that grow plants on Mars.
 I’m dedicated to using technology to advance space exploration.

 God bless you.
 <!--